devicexx/espconn-esp32/README.md

 * develop on docker image

 ## THE FUNCTION
-     this project achieve the funtion of espconn base on lwip and freertos,and use the espconn achieve httpclient.
+     this project achieve the funtion of espconn base on lwip and freertos,and achieve httpclient.

 ## HOW TO USE
 1. modify the flowing parameter on esp_wifi.c